obshtestvo-utilities/django-restful/README.md

    1. redirects to route you've provided and passes errors as session messages

 ## What this doesn't do
+### No strict concept of resources
+It doesn't have the concept that models are resources.
+You control what is a resource.

- 1. It doesn't offer or forces you to use serializers.
+### It doesn't offer or forces you to use serializers
 You transform the data yourself, you output the data in templates.
 It only offers a `json` template helper which can be useful when you've prepared a dict.

+This offers maximum flexibility and slashes one level of abstraciton

- 1. It doesn't take care of pagination for you.
+### It doesn't take care of pagination for you
+Because it doesn't have strict concept of resources.

+### No auto-routing
+No generation of url rules

-### Installation & Configuration
+## Installation & Configuration

 ```bash
 pip install django-restful